SystemFw/dynosaur/docs/Schema.md

 >   as well, for example you could use a `version` field in conjuction
 >   with `alt` to support multiple versions of the same data in a
 >   single table.

+## Sequences and Maps

+implicit inductive instances for lists, vectors and seqs.
+You can use as* on explicit schema. all represented as L

+Note no instance for byte so it won't do the wrong thing, there are instances for Array and ByteVector that map to binary blobs

+implicit inductive instance for Map[String, V: Schema], use asMap with implicit schema.
+If your keys are not Strings but can be represented as such, use imap appropriately to convert to the shape you need

+maybe should provide implicit only helpers, taking functions, on Schema[Set[Number]], Schema[Set[String]], and Schema[Map[K, V]] for the imap bits keep the iso stuff in its own paragraph in the end add helpers for map.withkeys and the various  neset bullshit?, nah fuck it, just docs (show a combinator that takes any Schema[Map[YourThing, A]] to Schema[Map[String, A]])

+## ByteSet, StringSet and NumberSet

+TODO what to do about SS BS and NS?
+NonEmpty vs what scanamo does (puts NULL, can conflict with Option) implicit inductive instances on NonEmptySet[String], and NonEmptySet(numeric stuff), with corresponding as* methods only on the appropriate schemas.
+If you have something you wish to represent as NS or SS, e.g. a Set of newtypes, use imap appropriately on it (example with string sets?)

 ## Section with expandable examples using `for` only